I am writing this blog to apologise. I am apologising about not replying.

 This is where the apology comes.
 I am really sorry, but I just can’t cope anymore.
 For some time, many have gone unanswered or people have had to wait many days for a response but it has got to the point where it is having a detrimental effect on my personal life.
 People I love are suffering because I am spending hours on the laptop or mobile phone trying to respond to as many as I can.
 I am really sad about this as I love helping people and I know they find what little I know to be useful, but I am going to have to stop.

 What is most difficult is those of you who I regard as good friends who I have come to know well over the years.
 Yours are the questions which I always try to bring to the top of the pile because of our relationship and you being such good customers, but even this group has become so large now I am struggling to respond to you all and I feel so guilty about this.
 I feel even worse when I see you again and I know I remember an unanswered question is lurking on my device somewhere.

-What I am going to do is try and identify the most common questions I get asked and then try to find time to write pdf’s with my thoughts on those matters.
+What I am going to do is try and identify the most common questions I get asked and then try to find time to write blogs or make instructional videos to help.
 I will make these available on my website for download.
-Or I will write blogs on other subjects I get asked about.
 So you may get an email from my wife, Liz, with a link to these resources to help you, but only if you send the question via my website or to me directly by email.
 (It is more difficult for me to forward a Whats App, Facebook Messenger or Text to her and then for her to have to find your email to send you the link in answer to your question).

 I hope you understand why I feel I have had to take this decision and write this.
 I have agonised over it for some time but as I stare at an inbox overflowing with unanswered messages (let alone Facebook Messenger or Whats App.
 I just dare not open them anymore) which I just know I can’t possibly deal with I felt it was the only way I could explain the situation.